cloudfoundry/cf-mysql-release/README.md

-# This release will be deprecated in favor of https://github.com/cloudfoundry-incubator/pxc-release, which is the new default backing database for Cloud Foundry
+# This release has been deprecated in favor of https://github.com/cloudfoundry-incubator/pxc-release, which is the new default backing database for Cloud Foundry

 # Cloud Foundry MySQL Service